dvbenson/dvbenson/README.md

 Junior Software Developer
 -------------------------------------

-Career-changer currently undertaking a 13-week NorthCoders’ Bootcamp - looking to transfer my technical skills and user-centred service experience into a Software Development role.
+Career-changer recently graduating from an intensive 13-week Northcoders’ Bootcamp - looking to transfer my technical skills and user-centred service experience into a Dev role.

+Love Javascript, React and full-stack development.
+Branching out and teaching myself Python and Django, amongst other things.
+Powerful ADHDer, deep-diving into knowing everything and constantly learning to master the tech infront of me.

+Creative thinker (and doer), inherently gravitate towards unstanding the why and how under the hood as well as the hood.
+Interested in UI/UX design, graphic design and illustration.
+Functionality and form.

+Passionate about data visualisation, Ai, machine-learning and finTech.

+Reach out if you'd like to collaborate, network or generally speak tech!

 * 🌍  I'm based in London
 * ✉️  You can contact me at [danielvictorbenson@gmail.com](mailto:danielvictorbenson@gmail.com)